-Although Google has never publicly addressed backlinks as a key ranking factor, several industry leaders performed research on top search results which demonstrated strong correlation between backlinks and keyword rankings.
+Although Google has never publicly addressed backlinks as a key ranking factor, several industry leaders have demonstrated strong correlation between the number of backlinks and overall keyword rankings.

 Backlinks are an indicator of trust from one site to another, and signal to search engines that a particular page’s content is noteworthy.

 Also leading to this conclusion is unlike other SEO tactics which can be manipulated, such as keyword stuffing or cloaking, backlinks take much more time and effort to obtain.
 You’d be hard pressed to get several backlinks quickly from say The New York Times or Wikipedia, making it tougher to cheat the system.

 Not all backlinks carry equal weight in the eyes of search engines.